Jerusalem Old City

 Church of the Holy Sepulchre

-The Souks and the Armenian Quarter
+The Souks and Armenian Quarter